Biggest NFL Draft Busts: Ranking the 10 Worst Picks Ever Made in NFL History

 5) Vernon Gholston, DE, New York Jets (2008 – No. 6 Overall)

-If you would believe, Vernon Gholston is the lowest-drafted player on this list.
-There’s certainly an argument to be made that going in the top five should be the threshold for being one of the top draft busts of all time.
-But Gholston was special.
+If you look closely, you’ll find that Vernon Gholston is the lowest-drafted player on this list.
+One could certainly argue that being selected in the top five sets the bar for identifying the biggest draft busts of all time.
+Yet, Gholston’s case stands out in its own way.

 For fans of the New York Jets, 2008 was quite the year.
 There was so much hype surrounding this team.
-Brett Favre unretired to join the franchise, and Gholston was going to be the anchor of New York’s DL for the next decade.
+Brett Favre unretired to join the franchise, and Gholston was going to be the anchor of New York’s defensive line for the next decade.

 Unfortunately, things didn’t work out so well for this colossal NFL Draft bust.